zio/zio-prelude/docs/functionaldatatypes/these.md

 A simple example of a situation where `These` might arise is in merging two upstreams in a streaming application.
 We could be signaled when at least one upstream has data for us and could have a situation where either only the left upstream has data for us, only the right upstream has data for us, or both upstreams have data for us.

-Another example of using the `These` data type is in implementing the `zipAll` operator on collections.
+Another example of using the `These` data type is in implementing a variant of the `zipAll` operator on collections.

 When we zip two collections, if the two collections have different sizes the default `zipWith` operator will just drop the "extra" elements from the ledger collection.